nguyen-nhat-mai/CIFAR-10-image_classification/README.md

 ![image](https://user-images.githubusercontent.com/85484281/215549402-54be30f8-6ceb-442e-a8a1-c221633c0bd2.png)

-- Type of optimizer and value of learning rate are critical.
-Here, Adam optimizer (with L2 regularization) performs worse than Stochastic Gradient Descent (with momentum of 0.9).
+- Choosing an approriate optimization method and learning rate is critical.
+Details are noted for each case below.
 ![image](https://user-images.githubusercontent.com/85484281/215866199-6f88f325-8946-4dd2-8cfd-81bab7346d1e.png)

 A deep dive into how the cnn layers work in VGG16: